Which Functions Are Invertible? Pick the Right Answers

 Domain and Range Matter

 Even a function that looks one‑to‑one on paper might fail if its domain is restricted.
-Take this: (f(x)=x^2) is not one‑to‑one on (\mathbb{R}) because (f(2)=f(-2)).
+To give you an idea, (f(x)=x^2) is not one‑to‑one on (\mathbb{R}) because (f(2)=f(-2)).
 But if you restrict the domain to (x \ge 0), it becomes invertible. -

 Continuity and Monotonicity